efeelize/eng/kaiyan/dinner/american.md

 ## 5) pizza/wine/coffee/chocolate snob /snɑb/ [行家]

 ## 6)extra [加量] & skip/hold [不要放]

+## 7)thin/regular/thick crust [...底盘]
+> 1)so thin crust is like this more authentic Italian.
+That's why it's become a lot more popular these days.crust is a little crispy,it's crusty like the outside part, hard, crispy bread. some people don't like to eat it.

+> 2)Another way I think usually I've seen regular crust.Or very common now Pizza Hut has stuff crusts with cheese inside.

 # 2.pattern
 ***Hi, I’d like to order a couple pizzas, please.***